 Along with the two motorised floorheads, you’ll receive a crevice nozzle, dusting brush with synthetic bristles, and an upholstery nozzle.
 These easily attach to the vacuum in every setup style and provide the versatility you need for cleaning every nook and cranny in your home.

 You’ll also get a plastic storage mount for all your accessories, so you can neatly store them away.
 There’s also a wall mount for easy storage of your Miele Triflex HX1 Cat and Dog, but you can also store it in the freestanding upright position if you’d prefer.

 The Miele Triflex HX1 Cat and Dog provides impressive cleaning performance.
 Regardless of the floor type or how you choose to configure the vacuum, the suction is seriously powerful for a cordless.

 You can choose from low, medium, or high suction settings with a simple slide of the switch.
-The lowest setting is just about strong enough for day-to-day cleaning, although most people will use the medium mode for regular cleaning.
+We think the lowest setting is just about strong enough for day-to-day cleaning, although most people will use the medium mode for regular cleaning.
 The high suction setting provides a noticeable boost at expense of battery life, but it’s great for tackling stubborn dirt.